Daniele Dalli, University of Pisa, Italy

 • Critical reviews of existing theoretical/methodological approaches.

 The academic programme will start on May 9th, early in the morning and finish on May 10th in the afteroon at around 6 pm.
-A welcome reception will be organised on May 8th, late afternoon and the workshop dinner will be organised on May 10th.
+A welcome reception will be organised on May 8th, late afternoon.
+The workshop dinner will be organised this year on Thursday, May 9th.

 ADMINISTRATIONMs.
 Cristina Setyar - EIASM Conference Manager